srimani-programmer/Skill-Development/README.md

 # Skill Development
 This is basically a Hackathon project in final round. which is done by associating with Telangana government.
-I worked as a team leader for this project.
+Source code for this project.